5 Women’s Health Issues No One Talks About, But Really Should

 When it comes to our sexual health, it's time we speak up — especially regarding any sexual health issues we seemingly never talk about.

-Still, our sexual health matters -- and problems won't go away just because we keep our mouths shut.
-We talked with New York OB/GYN, Dr. Alyssa Dweck, co-author of V is for Vagina (Ulysses Press, February 2012), about the most embarrassing problems women experience.
+Our sexual health matters, and problems won't go away just because we keep our mouths shut.
+We talked with New York OB/GYN and co-author of V is for Vagina Dr. Alyssa Dweck about the most embarrassing problems women experience.
 Here's what she said about the health issues no one talks about.

 Solution: Try to safely get it out.
 "If you can't retrieve it yourself, you will need to see your gynecologist," says the women's health expert.
 "If left in for too long, you could develop a vaginal infection or, though rare, toxic shock syndrome."

 Solution: You may need to put your panic aside and try to remove it when you aren't riddled with anxiety, and you may have to see your gynecologist.
-"Typically there is no danger at all and the gynecologist will just remove the diaphragm without issue," Dr. Dweck adds.
+"Typically there is no danger at all, and the gynecologist will just remove the diaphragm without issue," Dr. Dweck says.

 Solution: Dr. Dweck recommends talking to your doctor because there are things you can do at home and medical treatments that can help you put an end to leaking.
 She explains, "Simple fixes involve regular Kegel exercises, avoidance of caffeine, timed voiding (so you don't wait to pee until your bladder is really full), always emptying the bladder prior to exercise and sex.
 Surgery is also available in some cases."

 Some fluid squirted out of me during sex...

 This is one of the more embarrassing issues for some women because it seems abnormal.
 According to Dr. Dweck, some women on some occasions will actually ejaculate a notable amount of fluid during sex and orgasm, and occasionally women will leak a small amount of urine during vigorous sex.